SimonCropp/MarkdownSnippets/readme.md

 ## Markdown includes

-Markdown includes are pulled into the document prior to passing the content through the snippet insertion.
+Markdown includes are pulled into the document before passing the content through the snippet insertion.

 ### Defining an include